LiuYuancheng/Braccio_plus_robot_arm_control/SmartRobot.md

 ![](doc/img/RobotSys/systemDiagram.png)

-In each system, there will be one head nodes controls several eye, face and arm nodes.
+In each system, there will be one head node controls several eye, face and arm nodes.

 ##### 1. Robot Eye Module

-The "**Eye**" module ( running on the `Eye node-N` ) contents a camera object detection program to provide human or items detection for the robot to sense the  environment, it also has a UDP connection service interface for other modules ( such as robot head ) to fetch the detection result and dynamically fine tune the detection result.
+The "**Eye**" module ( running on the `Eye node-N` ) contents a camera objects detection program to identify human or items for the robot to sense the environment.
+It also has a UDP server interface for other robot modules ( such as robot head ) to connect then fetch the detection result and dynamically fine tune the detection control parameters to improve the detection accuracy.

 ##### 2. Robot Face Module

-The "**Face**" module ( running on the `Face node-N` ) is the bridge to link user and robot, it contents several different GUI to show the robot's information, robot current state to the user, and it also provides the interface for user to control the robot's action.
-The user will interact with the robot via the face module.
+The "**Face**" module ( running on the `Face node-N` ) is the bridge to link users and robot, it contents several different GUIs to show the robot's information, robot current state to the user, and it also provides the interface for user to control the robot's action.
+The user can interact with the robot via the face module.

 ##### 3. Robot Head Module

-The "**Head**" module  ( running on `Head node` ) is the decision maker to control all the other modules, it will fetch the detection information from the eye module, get the control request from the face module.
-Then control the body to do the action and show some information on the face module.
+The "**Head**" module ( running on `Head node` ) is the decision maker to control all the other modules, it will fetch the detection information from the eye modules, get the control request from the face module.
+Then control the body (arm) to do the action and show the related state/information on the face module.

 ##### 4. Robot Body Module

-The "**Body**" module ( running on the `Arm node-N` ) includes several Braccio_Plus_Robot_Arm, each robot arm will connect with a controller to accept the command from the head module, do complex action and works with each other.
+The "**Body**" module ( running on the `Arm node-N` ) includes several Braccio_Plus_Robot_Arm, each robot arm will connect with a controller to accept the commands from the head module, then do complex action and works with each other.